-Zoos plays a unique role by introducing students to inquiry-based science that captures their imaginations, encourages scientific exploration and helps remove barriers to science learning.
+Zoos play an important role in education by introducing students to inquiry-based science that captures their imaginations and encourages exploration and innovation.

-More than 100,000 students annually attend the Zoo's education programs.
-Private philanthropic funding allows the Zoo to provide free transportation and program scholarships to school districts in some of Northeast Ohio’s most underserved communities.
+Each year, roughly 100,000 students attend Zoo education programs – from week-long summer camps, to career days or programs for the homeschool community.
+Private philanthropic funding from Zoo Society donors allows the Zoo to provide free transportation and program scholarships to school districts in some of Northeast Ohio’s most underserved communities.

-The Zoo collaborates with Cleveland Metropolitan School District to embed inquiry-based science programs in all grades at five STEM schools and in every fifth grade classroom in the district.
-A new partnership with Rhodes School of Environmental Studies includes curriculum for high school students to use the 183-acre Zoo grounds as their classroom, learn biology and other sciences, and develop skills as community conservation leaders.
+Partnering with CMSD: The Zoo collaborates with Cleveland Metropolitan School District to embed inquiry-based science programs in seventh and eighth grade classrooms at five science-focused schools, as well as in every fifth grade classroom in the district.
+A new partnership with Rhodes School of Environmental Studies includes curriculum for high school students to use the 183-acre Zoo grounds as their classroom.
+At the Zoo, they learn biology and other sciences, and develop skills as community conservation leaders.

 Connecting to classrooms near and far: The Online Resource Library houses thousands of multimedia resources, educational documents and lessons plans in a searchable database accessible 24/7 by educators throughout the country.
 These resources can complement an on-site visit or bring Zoo learning off-site to classroom or informal educational settings.